3.1K Views 8 years ago

 • 1/2 cup fresh cilantro

-How To Make Chickpea Mulligatawny [Vegan]
+How to Prepare Chickpea Mulligatawny [Vegan]

 1. Melt the coconut oil in a large stockpot over medium-high heat.
 Add onion, garlic, ginger, and salt, sautéing until soft and lightly browned around the edges.
 Sprinkle in the curry powder and cayenne pepper to taste, depending on just how spicy you’d like it.
 Mix the seasonings in and cook for another 30 seconds to bring out all the rich aromas of the spices before incorporating the black pepper, shredded carrot, and apple next.